-In addition to its principal function of passing laws for the good governance of the country, the Parliament of Uganda, is also mandated to provide, by giving legislative sanctions, taxation and acquisition of loans, the means of carrying out the work of Government and to scrutinize Government policy and administration.
+In addition to its principal function of passing laws for the good governance of the country, is also mandated to provide, by giving legislative sanctions, taxation and acquisition of loans, the means of carrying out the work of Government and to scrutinize Government policy and administration.

 Also, Parliament debates matters of topical interest, usually highlighted in the President’s State of the Nation address, and vets the appointment of persons nominated by the President.
 In accomplishing this vital work, the political leadership of Parliament is assisted by a number of departments.

 To begin with, Parliament is administered by the Parliamentary Commission, which is a body corporate.
 The Commission is charged with organizing, administering and offering strategic guidance to the Parliament.
 It also takes care of the employment and remuneration of staff of the Parliamentary Service.

 Parliament is chaired by the Speaker and has seven other members: the Leader of Government Business; Leader of Opposition; the Minister of Finance, Planning and Economic Development; and, four Commissioners elected among the Members of Parliament.